Raghbir9101/Statfinity_Assignment/README.md

 # Pokémon Finder

-Pokémon Finder is a Next.js application built with TypeScript that allows users to search for Pokémon using the Pokédex API.
-It provides a seamless and fast user experience with optimized performance and SEO enhancements.
+Pokémon Finder is an interactive web application built with Next.js and TypeScript, enabling users to search for Pokémon effortlessly using the Pokédex API.
+The application ensures a smooth user experience with optimized performance and SEO-friendly pages.

 ## Live Demo

-You can try out the app here: [Pokémon Finder](https://statfinity-assignment.vercel.app/)
+Check out the app here: [Pokémon Finder](https://statfinity-assignment.vercel.app/)

 ## Features

-- **Fast Search UX**: The home page is built using client components to ensure a smooth and fast search experience.
+- **Fast and Responsive Search**: The homepage is designed with client components to provide quick search results without unnecessary delays.
-- **SEO Optimized Detail Pages**: Each Pokémon's detail page is a client component but leverages a server component for better SEO.
+- **SEO-Optimized Detail Pages**: Pokémon detail pages use a combination of client and server components to enhance search engine visibility.
-- **Next.js & TypeScript**: Built with Next.js 13+ and TypeScript for type safety and improved performance.
+- **Modern Web Technologies**: Developed using Next.js 13+ and TypeScript for better maintainability and performance.

-## Technologies Used
+## Tech Stack

-- **Next.js 13+** (App Router)
+- **Next.js 13+** (App Router-based architecture)
 - **TypeScript**
 - **Pokédex API**
 - **Tailwind CSS** (if applicable)

-## Installation & Setup
+## Getting Started

-To run this project locally, follow these steps:
+Follow these steps to set up the project locally:

 ### 1. Clone the Repository
 ```sh